translationalneuromodeling/tapas/sem/README.md

 This will load example data and estimate parameters from it.
-The data consists of a list of trials with trial type (pro- or antisaccade), the action performed (pro- or antisaccade) and the RT.
+The data consists of a list of trials with trial type (pro- or antisaccade), the action performed (pro- or antisaccade) and RT.

 The file `tapas/sem/examples/tapas_sem_flat_example_inversion.m`
 can be used as a template for other analysis.